 - Make it into Shakshuka – Before cooking the tomatoes, cook chopped onion and peppers until soft, then add in the tomatoes.
 Switch out the herbs to turmeric, cumin and paprika.

 - Add a few more ingredients – toss some fresh baby spinach in with the tomatoes, or maybe a chopped jalapeño pepper.

 Storing and Reheating Eggs in Tomato Sauce

 These poached eggs are best eaten right after cooking.
-If you do any leftover, place in an airtight container and refrigerate.
-Reheat in a covered skillet over medium-low heat, keeping in mind the eggs will continue cooking when you reheat them.
+However, if you have leftover, place in an airtight container and refrigerate.
+Then, to reheat place eggs and sauce in a covered skillet over medium-low heat, keeping in mind the eggs will continue cooking when you reheat them.